 We maintain a full valuation allowance on our U.S. and U.K. deferred tax assets.
 The most significant component of our tax expense is income taxes in various foreign jurisdictions.
-Our effective tax rate may fluctuate to the extent the mix of earnings fluctuates between jurisdictions with different tax rates.
+Our effective tax rate may fluctuate to the extent earnings are lower in countries that have lower statutory rates or higher in countries that have higher statutory rates.